uipath-certification/uipath-certification.github.io/_posts/2020-11-11-dump-fundamentals-exam-uipath.md

 	They want you to know when to use an attended robot when to use an unattended robot, what the benefits and drawbacks to them are.
 And I think they also want you to understand the hierarchy of value that you get with an unattended robot versus an attended robot.
 </p>
+<h2>Attended vs Unattended UiPath Robots</h2>

 <p class="card-text">
-Obviously the key difference of an attended and an unattended robot is that an attended robot needs to be kicked off by a user.
+	Obviously the key difference between an <a href="https://www.rpacertified.com//2020/11/11/unattended-robots-when-to-use.html">attended vs unattended robot</a> is that an attended robot needs to be kicked off by a user.
 A user has to actually log onto a machine, click a button and say, go to get the attended robot to work.
 An unattended robot does not require that an unattended robot can be kicked off by UI path orchestrator, not.
 So with an attended robot, an unintended robot can be scheduled and unattended robot can respond to a queue.
 An unattended robot does not need human intervention to work.

 </p>
 <p class="card-text">